-It’s my theory that people are particularly motivated to make career changes around this time of year, as the essence of change is already in the air – weather is changing, seasons are changing, and as such our habits and wardrobes are changing.
+People are particularly motivated to make career changes around the same time as seasonal change.
+Especially Spring and Fall.
+The weather is changing and our habits and wardrobes are changing.
 Even moods tend to shift.
 Change takes on a more positive connotation under these favorable circumstances.

-I love change.
-Not so much on a personal level, but more so working with others to reinvent themselves through exciting new career ventures.
+I love working with others to reinvent themselves through exciting new career ventures.
 It’s really my sweet spot – career transition – as a writer, a strategist, and a glass-half-full kinda gal.
 But it’s challenging, and I hear that frustration coming through loud and clear from my clients as they struggle initially with where to go next, where to begin that transition, and in developing the confidence needed to solidify that decision.

 Approach #1: Focus on the Initiative